-This weekend I chose The Electric Light Orchestra over Glastonbury, setting me on a middle-aged byway, where signposts are sure to lead to neighborhood watch schemes, walk in shower units, narrow boat holidays in Wales, and a desire to find the quickest route when travelling by car.
+This weekend I chose The Electric Light Orchestra over Glastonbury, setting me on a middle-aged byway, where signposts were sure to lead to neighbourhood watch schemes, walk in shower units, narrow boat holidays in Wales, and a desire to find the quickest route when travelling by car.

-As far as the latter is concerned, my passage home was planned with meticulous precision on the morning of the show, involving a drive to Wembley with a racing bicycle attached the roof-rack, collecting tickets, parking on a nearby industrial estate, before cycling home.
+As far as the latter was concerned, my passage home had to be planned with meticulous precision on the morning of the show, involving a drive to Wembley with a racing bicycle attached the roof-rack, collecting tickets, parking on a nearby industrial estate, before cycling home.

 Founder member Jeff Lynn was accompanied by an orchestra of flawless talent, delivering a two-hour wall to wall set of hits, which was without doubt the best gig I’ve ever attended.

 There was no last train to London for me……If my logistical planning was an Ofstead report it would have been outstanding; home within sixteen minutes of final tune Mr. Blue Sky, and no mention of politics throughout the concert; perhaps it was at the coolest rock show of the weekend after all!

 A few years ago I produced a book called “In other news…Recipes”, based on my blog recipes; this week we’ve a large law firm coming; their event organiser Jemma ordered a copy for all attending; I asked if I could include a recipe in this weeks blog contribution, and fish soup below was requested.